- Getting OpenWalnut

 Mac OSX: Install Homebrew in order to install additional software (except OpenSceneGraph):

-Beside this, the only build dependency not yet met is OpenSceneGraph.
+Beside this, the only build dependency not yet met is niftilib, which is no longer available on homebrew, and OpenSceneGraph.
 Please install OpenSceneGraph from source (we recommend version 3.2.1).

 Getting the source code